Teddy Christening cake

 Start by decorating the bottom layer.
 Roll out the icing, cutting out approximately 12 shapes.
 We did six brown teddies and alternated them with either a pink duck (three in total) or a blue duck (three in total).
 Paint a small amount of edible glue onto the back of each teddy and stick it on.
 Then repeat with the ducks, placing them between the teddies.
 For the top layer, we cut out 12 small bunnies, alternating brown, blue, pink, brown, blue pink etc. Stick the shapes with even spacing between them on to the cake.
 The number of shapes you need will depend on the size of the cutters you’ve chosen.

 To make the teddy, roll out one small ball for the head and one slightly larger one for the body.
 Stick the head on top of the body.
 Roll out two sausages of icing one for the legs and one for the arms.
 Cut them in half.
 Stick the arms to the side of the body and flatten the ends to form little paws.
 Next stick on the legs, again flattening the ends to form paws.
 Roll two small balls of brown, flatten and cup them slightly to make ears.
 Make a little ball of white icing to stick onto the face to make a muzzle.
 Dip a toothpick into the brown colouring paste and do two dots for eyes.
 Roll tiny balls of icing for the nose (in brown) and buttons (in white) and stick them on.
-If you like, take some white icing and make pads for the feet and for the inner ears too (step 9).
+If you like, take some white icing and make pads for the feet and for the inner ears too (see picture 9).

 To make the rabbit, roll a sausage of pink or blue icing and snip the top and the bottom one third along.
 Form the top into ears and the bottom into legs.
-Pinch a neck about 1 cm under the ears and then snip each side upwards from the legs to just below the neck to form arms and mould them slightly (step 10).
+Pinch a neck about 1 cm under the ears and then snip each side upwards from the legs to just below the neck to form arms and mould them slightly (see picture 8).
 Make a face by dipping your toothpick back into the brown paste and draw on eyes, a nose and whiskers.
 Sit the teddy on top of the cake and arrange the bunny on his lap.